tarantool/doc/doc/dev_guide/internals/iproto/mp_types.rst

 The binary protocol handles data in the  `MessagePack <http://MessagePack.org>`_ format.
-Short descriptions of the basic MessagePack data types are on MessagePack's `"spec" page <https://github.com/msgpack/msgpack/blob/master/spec.md>`_.
+Short descriptions of the basic MessagePack data types are on MessagePack's `specification page <https://github.com/msgpack/msgpack/blob/master/spec.md>`_.
 Tarantool also introduces several MessagePack type :ref:`extensions <internals-msgpack_ext>`.

 In this document, MessagePack types are described by words that start with **MP_**.